smartintern/CANCELED_Deployment-an-Image-Classification-Deep-Learning-Model/RabbitMQ.md

 ### YUM AND APT PACKAGE MANAGER
 You can learn about Yum and Apt package managers in detail from the address I gave. https://www.baeldung.com/linux/yum-and-apt

+### RabbitMQ Listeners
+Ports or hostname/pair on which to listen for "plain" AMQP 0-9-1 and AMQP 1.0 connections (without TLS).
+See the Networking guide for more details and examples.
+<br>Default:<br>
+`listeners.tcp.default = 5672`